Home / Netherlands Compare Privacy Laws

 The Dutch Stance: The Netherlands opted not to lower this threshold.
 The age of valid digital consent remains firmly at 16 years old.

-Any business targeting teenagers in the Netherlands must obtain verifiable consent from a parent or legal guardian for users under 16.
+Any business targeting teenagers in the Netherlands must obtain verifiable consent from a parent or legal guardian for users under 16 — a requirement closely tied to our broader guidance on age restrictions and parental consent.
 In 2026, the Dutch government has also proposed even stricter age-verification technologies to protect young users from algorithmic harm.

 3. Processing Special Categories: Health and Biometrics